connectrpc/connect-swift/.github/CONTRIBUTING.md

    [`Connect-Swift-Mocks.podspec`](../Connect-Swift-Mocks.podspec) files.
 4. Open the [Swift package example app](../Examples/ElizaSwiftPackageApp) to ensure its `Package.resolved` file gets updated.
 5. Run `pod update` in the [CocoaPods example app's directory](../Examples/ElizaCocoaPodsApp).
+6. Update remote plugin entries (such as `buf.build/apple/swift`) in all `buf.gen.yaml` files to be in sync with their respective runtime libraries.

 ## Releasing